-and perhaps investigation of the gastronicistinal take.
+and perhaps investigation of the gastronnestman tract.
 D. Treatment.
 Numerous treatment modalities have been used in the management of hypercalcemia.
 All have side effects and limitations, and some are more likely to be effective in selected situations.

 to be effective in selected situations.
 1. Phosphate administration.
 Calcium can be removed from the blood and deposited at extravascular sites with intravenous phosphate infusion.
 The usual dose is 20 to 30 mg of elemental phosphorus per kilogram body weight (approximately 50 mMol) over a period of 12 to 16 hours.
 The response is almost immediate.
 This treatment is one of the most potent approaches available.
 Unfortunately, the extravascular deposition of calcium and phosphate can occur anywhere in the body, including the heart and kidney, and the use of intravenous phosphate has been associated with renal cortical necrosis, cardiac arrest, and sudden death.
 For these reasons, its use is not recommended.

-Oral phosphate therapy, particularly in patients with a reduced serum phosphate, is a much safer form of therapy and may be effective by reducing both calcium gut absorption and bone resorption.
-It is usually given as 1.5 to 3.0 calcium gut absorption and bone resorption.
-It is usually great gr sule).
+arrest, and sudden death.
+For these reasons, its use to her reduced serum phos-Oral phosphate therapy, particularly in patients with a reduced serum phosphate, is a much safer form of therapy and may be effective by reducing both calcium gut absorption and bone resorption.
+It is usually given as 1.5 to 3.0 gm of elemental phosphorus per day in divided doses (Phospho-soda 600 mg phosphorus per 5 ml of solution, or Neutra-Phos 250 mg phosphorus per capsule).
 Serum calcium usually begins to fall within 24 to 48 hours after administration.
 Oral phosphate therapy should never be used in patients with an increased serum phosphate, because the risk of extravascular calcification is markedly increased.